 In 1947 Nicholas Ray came back to the West coast again.
-He had already observed Elia Kazan shooting A Tree Grows in Brooklyn and, through the aegis of new RKO chief Dore Schary, got a terrific chance to direct in Hollywood with a minimum of studio interference. ‘ Schary gave several film producing assignments to John Houseman, who called Ray to rush to the coast In 1947 one might take a train or a plane to cross the country; Ray chose to drive.
+He had already observed Elia Kazan shooting A Tree Grows in Brooklyn, and through the aegis of new RKO chief Dore Schary got a terrific chance to direct in Hollywood with a minimum of studio interference.
+Schary gave several film producing assignments to John Houseman, who called Ray to rush to the coast.
+In 1947 one might take a train or a plane to cross the country; Ray chose to drive.

 Like his mentor Kazan, Ray brought to his first Hollywood picture a consciousness of the Depression years.
 It’s definitely Noir by theme and characterization, but is sourced in Edward Anderson’s socially conscious novel Thieves Like Us.
 A product of Roosevelt’s New Deal public works programs, Ray had gone the WPA route, bumming around the South recording folk tales and music.
 Producer Houseman encouraged him to place artistic goals first.
 With two young stars borrowed from Goldwyn, Ray made Hollywood’s darkest romance since the silent era.

 Although it begins with a brief stylized prologue, They Live by Night is set in the unglamorous and impoverished underside of the Depression years.
-Inexperienced Bowie Bowers (Farley Granger) has been in jail almost since he was a child; he knows next to nothing of the normal world.
+Inexperienced Bowie Bowers (Farley Granger) has been in jail almost since he was a child and knows next to nothing of the normal world.
 Bowie escapes with hardened criminals T-Dub and Chickamaw (Jay C. Flippen & Howard Da Silva) and is stashed at the rural filling station of Mobley (Will Wright) to recover from a wound.
 He’s nursed by Mobley’s teenaged daughter Keechie (Cathy O’Donnell), a sullen tomboy.
 Despite the fact that neither has known anything but hardship and distrust, a friendship begins.
 Bowie accompanies his cohorts on robberies and is soon being publicized as a bloodthirsty public enemy.
 Afraid that the reckless Chickamaw will ruin everything for them, Bowie and Keechie go on the run together.
-They marry on the road, and Keechie becomes pregnant.
-Already paranoid of the law, they find that the established underworld considers them loose-cannon hillbillies, and wants nothing to do with them.
+They marry on the road and Keechie becomes pregnant.
+Already paranoid of the law, they find that the established underworld considers them loose-cannon hillbillies and wants nothing to do with them.
 When T-Dub and Chickamaw run into trouble, the young couple hole up at a motor hotel run by Mattie Mansfield (Helen Craig), who is bitter because her husband’s parole has been denied.
 Bowie sneaks out to arrange an escape to Mexico.